ddev/ddev/docs/content/users/quickstart.md

         ddev launch
         ```

-    DDEV will automatically setup your `.env` so it will work properly for local development, so the default settings displayed in the `ddev craft setup/welcome` command can be used.
+    DDEV will automatically add required variables to your `.env` file so it will work properly for local development, so the default settings displayed in the `ddev craft setup/welcome` command can be used.
 Change them only if you need to override a particular setting.

     If you have an existing Craft CMS DDEV project, you'll need to change the `type:` to `craftcms` in your project’s `.ddev/config.yaml` and then do [`ddev restart`](../users/basics/commands.md#restart) to be able to use the [`ddev craft`](../users/basics/commands.md#craft) command.

     If you have Craft CMS installed in a sub-directory of your project, in order for `ddev craft` to work, you will need to change the location of the `craft` executable by providing the `CRAFT_CMD_ROOT` environment variable to the web container in your project.
 For example, if your directory structure is `my-craft-project/app`, where Craft CMS is installed in `app`, then you would apply `ddev config --web-environment-add=CRAFT_CMD_ROOT=./app`. `CRAFT_CMD_ROOT` defaults to `./`, the project root directory.
 Run `ddev restart` after applying this change.

     For more information about how to provide custom environment variables to your containers, read [Providing Custom Environment Variables to a Container](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#providing-custom-environment-variables-to-a-container).

 === "Shopware 6"